solynx-dev/homelab/README.md

-# homelab
+# My Homelab Setup
-My homelab stacks, templates, and more!
+This is my config backup + sharing setup.
+This will continue to be updated.